 “Neither party expected for the war, the magnitude, or the duration, which it has already attained.
 Neither anticipated that the cause of the conflict might cease with, or even before, the conflict itself should cease.
 Each looked for an easier triumph, and a result less fundamental and astounding.” — Abraham Lincoln, Second Inaugural Address, March 1865

-In the Western Theater, Union General Ulysses S. Grant continued his incessant Siege of Vicksburg, Mississippi, whose residents were holed up in dugouts under the town.
+In the Western Theater, Union General Ulysses S. Grant continued his incessant Siege of Vicksburg, Mississippi, where residents were holed up in dugouts under the town.
 Grant eventually worked his way over the Mississippi River above the point where it widens and snuck in behind the besieged town.
 His forces rampaged the area in the process, living off the land, demoralizing civilians, and tearing up infrastructure.
 In combination with another victory at Port Hudson, Louisiana near Baton Rouge, where Confederates surrendered after a 48-day siege upon hearing of Vicksburg’s capitulation on July 7th, the Union now controlled the “Mighty Mississippi.”
 Animated Map Holding America’s main water route meant that Midwest farmers could export crops to Europe via New Orleans.
 Further north and east, farmers used the Great Lakes and Erie Canal for shipping, but winning the Lower Mississippi Valley swung many Butternut farmers just north of the Ohio River to the Union cause (they’d been so-called in reference to the yellowish brown color of some Confederate uniforms dyed from copperas and walnut hulls).
-The Erie Canal and the mines around Syracuse gave the Union a monopoly on salt and means to move it around.
-This gave them a critical advantage on food preservation and health (even brain function) after the Union cut off Confederate licks in the Chesapeake.
+The Erie Canal and the mines around Syracuse, New York gave the Union a monopoly on salt and means to move it around.
+Salt gave them a critical advantage on food preservation and health (even brain function) after the Union cut off Confederate licks in the Chesapeake.
 Lincoln described this violent struggle for control of the Mississippi with an eloquent spin: “The Father of Waters again goes unvexed to the sea.”

 In the Upper South, the Union made headway in its Chattanooga Campaign, giving them a shot at invading the Deep South the following year, in 1864.
 The Vicksburg campaign divided the Confederacy, isolating the western portion of Texas, Arkansas, and Louisiana, and the Union’s post-Chattanooga invasion divided the heart of the Old South in the east.

-The Union’s Army of the Potomac was hot on Lee’s trail has he moved north, buffering itself between Confederates and Washington, D.C.
-This was one case where Lincoln didn’t want his army to concern itself with Richmond, but rather focus on Lee’s Army.
+The Union’s Army of the Potomac was hot on Lee’s trail as he moved north, buffering itself between Confederates and Washington, D.C.
+This was one case where Lincoln didn’t want his army to concern itself with Richmond, but rather focus on Lee’s Army and protecting Washington.
 In fact, Commanding General Joseph Hooker resigned over this disagreement, as he saw Lee’s northern invasion as an ideal opportunity to attack Richmond.
 Lincoln, though, thought that if the Union took that bait, they’d get trapped south of the Rappahannock River near Fredericksburg.
 He cabled Hooker: “In case you would find Lee crossing north of the Rappahannock I would by no means cross south of it.
 If he should leave a rear force at Fredericksburg, tempting you to fall on it…getting an advantage of you Northward…I would not take any risk of being entangled upon the river, like an ox jumped half over a fence, and liable to be torn by dogs, front and rear, without a fair chance to gore one way or kick the other.”

 The Army of the Potomac couldn’t stop Lee as he moved north through Winchester, Virginia toward Harrisburg.
-These were tense times in the Union, with Democrats in Ohio and New York demanding that Lincoln release war protestors and General Hooker seemingly unable to slow Lee’s advance.
+These were tense times in the Union, with Democrats in Ohio and New York demanding that Lincoln release war protestors and Hooker seemingly unable to slow Lee’s advance.
 The Confederacy even sent VP Lincoln Stephens to D.C. to negotiate a truce from their seeming position of strength, but Lincoln refused him.
 Instead, he replaced Hooker with little-known Pennsylvanian George Meade in the middle of the campaign.
 Meade had a steep learning curve: one day to prepare to defend his home state and, in turn, the entire Union.
 Confederates cut his telegraph line to Lincoln, so Meade was on his own.
 Lincoln waited things out anxiously in the telegraph office nonetheless, not even leaving when First Lady Mary Todd was seriously injured in a carriage accident.

-Meade was a quick study and Lincoln’s unusual personnel move paid off when the two armies met outside the heretofore sleepy village of Gettysburg, Pennsylvania in early July 1863.
+Meade was a quick study and Lincoln’s gamble paid off when the two armies met outside the heretofore sleepy village of Gettysburg, Pennsylvania in early July 1863.
 Animated Map It started as a skirmish between two small cavalry units.
 Lee heard that Meade’s main forces were there and, without scouting, ordered his entire army to converge on Gettysburg, even though he wasn’t entirely satisfied with the location.
 Within a day, around 90k Blues and 75k Grays converged on the town of 2400 — the largest assemblage of troops and artillery in North American history.
 Soldiers from nearly every state in the country waged relentless war for three days, often in hand-to-hand combat amidst cornfields, streets, barns, boulders, and peach orchards.

 On the first day, they fought in and around the village, with victorious Confederates raising their battle flag (right) in the town square to celebrate their first victory on northern soil.
-The Union lost their best general, John Reynolds.
+Moreover, the Union lost their best general, John Reynolds.
 But when the initially outnumbered Union troops retreated, they fled to higher ground, giving them a good defensive position.
 Union reinforcements streamed in and went up the fishhook-shaped Cemetery Ridge south of town.
-By the time Lee’s Army of Virginia regrouped, they faced a growing Army of the Potomac that held the high ground.
+By the time Lee’s Army of Virginia regrouped, their 75k faced a growing Army of the Potomac that swelled to 90k.
 Union Commander Meade warned that anyone who deserted the ridge would be put to death.
 Confederate General James Longstreet (left) thought they should attack the Union’s left flank, occupying the space between them and the road to Washington and forcing them to come down and chase them.
 But Commander Lee stubbornly pointed toward Cemetery Ridge and said, “the enemy is there and I am going to attack him there.”
 Robert E. Lee was a great general but, in this case, he should’ve heeded Longstreet’s practical advice; after all, their goal was to invade Washington.
 Instead of losing the battle but winning the war, as the phrase goes, Lee could have skipped the battle to win the war or at least forced the Union down off the hill before engaging.

 Gettysburg demonstrated the importance of high ground.
 The Confederates’ frontal, uphill assaults failed on Day Two even in spots where they had the Union outnumbered.
 When desperate Blues from Maine and Minnesota ran out of ammunition and bayonet-charged down Little Round Top, a Confederate recounted that the Alabama 15th “ran like a herd of wild cattle.”
 Thousands of John Bell Hood’s Texas Brigade and the 3rd Arkansas died in hand-to-hand combat amidst boulders in Devil’s Den, below Cemetery Ridge, as soldiers with no time or room to shoot and reload relied instead on bayonets and rifle butts.
 On the right flank, 1500 Federals held off 5k North Carolina Tar Heels and Louisiana Tigers.
 After more failures on Day Three, Lee finally ordered the heroic but futile Pickett’s Charge against Cemetery Ridge, but Union cannons mowed down most of Pickett’s men as they came across the field.
 When Lee first heard cheers from hundreds of yards away, he thought they’d won, but he was hearing Union soldiers.
 Honorably owning up to his hubris, he rode among his men and said, “All this is my fault…it is I who’ve lost the battle.”
 The epic three-day Gettysburg battle resulted in the highest casualty rates of the war, with over 50k dead or injured on the two sides.